raganwald-deprecated/rewrite_rails/README.md

 Now when you run your project in production, the `.rr` files will not be rewritten on the fly, but Rails will continue to find the rewritten `.rb` files in the `rewritten` directory.
 You don't have to do anything else, you won't need ParseTree, Ruby2Ruby, or RewriteRails on your production servers.

+**How do I use RewriteRails in my templates?**

+At this time I haven't figured out how to make rewriting work in erb or haml templates.
+I think the template engine itself has to be hooked rather than working with the files.

 **How does this differ from the rewrite gem?**

 Where the rewrite gem allows you to rewrite specific blocks of code and to treat rewriters as first-class entities for meta-meta-programming, `RewriteRails` simply rewrites entire files with a known set of rewriters.